-The unconventional industry is based upon the application of modern development technology such as horizontal drilling and fracture stimulation, to known hydrocarbon bearing rock.
-Therefore, the concept of 'exploration' for unconventional activities is a misnomer and more often than not it is simply a matter of the application of technology and assessment of results to evaluate the potential of any particular area.
-The Tuscaloosa Marine Shale (TMS) has long been known as the source rock for conventional reservoirs in the area and following the early success of the nearby Eagle Ford Shale in 2009 - 2011 a number of companies took large positions and drilled several appraisal wells in order to assess its technical and economic viability.
+The unconventional oil and gas industry is based upon the application of modern development technology such as horizontal drilling and fracture stimulation, to known hydrocarbon bearing rock.
+Therefore, the concept of 'exploration' for unconventional activities is a misnomer and more often than not it is simply a matter of the application of technology and assessment of results to evaluate the economic and technical potential of any particular area.
+The Tuscaloosa Marine Shale (TMS) has long been known as the source rock for conventional reservoirs in the area and following the early success of the nearby and similarly aged Eagle Ford Shale in 2009 - 2011 a number of companies took large positions in the TMS and drilled several appraisal wells in order to assess its technical and economic viability.
 The TMS is depositionally a large area and in order to focus their efforts, companies used the Eagle Ford Shale as an analogue and targeted the equivalent characteristics that had proved to be the most productive in that play.
 In the TMS, these target horizons were considerably deeper and hotter than in the Eagle Ford, which generally made the drilling more difficult and expensive.
-Furthermore, the production results were variable and ultimately companies such as EOG and Devon elected to exit their position at that time (between 2012 and 2013) and pursue other delineated and lower cost options within their portfolios.
+Furthermore, the production results of these early wells were variable and ultimately companies such as EOG and Devon elected to exit their position at that time (between 2012 and 2013) and pursue other delineated and lower cost options within their portfolios.
 As a result, the TMS began to develop a reputation as being a challenging play.